Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

-The Wasserstein distance between persistence diagrams was later generalized to BDTs \cite{pont_vis21}.
-The expression of this distance, noted $\wassersteinTree\big(\branchtree(f_i), \branchtree(f_j)\big)$, is the same as \autoref{eq_wasserstein} with $q = 2$.
-The important difference relies on its possibly smaller search space of assignments, noted $\Phi' \subseteq \Phi$, that can be constrained by the structure of the trees.
-The search space $\Phi'$ between $\branchtree(f_i)$ and $\branchtree(f_j)$, called the set of rooted partial isomorphisms \cite{pont_vis21}, corresponds to all their possible contiguous common subtrees including at least their root.
-It intuitively ensures that nodes in a same subtree of the first tree can only be mapped to nodes of a same subtree in the second one.
-The best assignment of $\Phi'$ that minimizes the distance (cyan halo on the BDTs of \autoref{fig_wassersteinMetric}), aims to find the largest common contiguous subtree having the lowest total cost given the matchings, deletions and insertions of this assignment.
-Its computation is done by recursively solving local and small assignment problems in the tree hierarchies.
-It is said to generalize the Wasserstein distance between persistence diagrams thanks to the parameter $\epsilon_1$ (\autoref{sec_mt}) that controls how much of the BDT structures should be be taken into account in the distance.
-When $\epsilon_1 = 1$, all saddles in a merge tree are collapsed and results in all the nodes of its BDT to be moved up in the hierarchy and become children of the root.
+\revisionTVCG{While being defined as an edit distance between BDTs}, it \revisionTVCG{generalizes} the Wasserstein distance between persistence diagrams thanks to the parameter $\epsilon_1$ (end of \autoref{sec_mt})\revisionTVCG{, used in a pre-processing step, controlling} how much of the BDT structures \revisionTVCG{will} be taken into account in the distance.
+When $\epsilon_1 = 1$, all saddles in a merge tree are collapsed \revisionTVCG{resulting} in all the nodes of its BDT to be moved up in the hierarchy and \revisionTVCG{becoming} children of the root.
 In that case, the various local and small assignment problems become one large and we have $\wassersteinTree\big(\branchtree(f_i), \branchtree(f_j)\big) = \wasserstein{2}\big(\diagram(f_i), \diagram(f_j)\big)$.
 This parameter allows to choose a trade-off between the stability of persistence diagrams and the discriminative power of merge trees.